djun100/android-Email/README.md

 # android-Email
-send email with 163mail.Cannot attach file yet.You can use it to send error log. usage
+send email with 163mail.Cannot attach file yet.You can use it to send error log.based on com.github.djun100:UtilAndroid:a849355cfe7e074b9e95e6c44ceaaeb65766f9dc

+usage